productboardlabs/openapi-request-validator/swagger-request-validator-wiremock/README.md

-This module includes request/response adaptors that allow validation of WireMock stubs with the Swagger Request Validator, and a `ValidatedWireMockRule` that can be used as a drop-in replacement for the standard WireMock `WireMockRule` to enable Swagger validation of stubs.
+This module includes request/response adaptors that allow validation of WireMock stubs with the Swagger Request Validator, and a `ValidatedWireMockRule` that can be used as a drop-in replacement for the standard WireMock `WireMockRule` to enable OpenAPI / Swagger validation of stubs.

 ## Usage ##